Fitness for work policy template

 By downloading, you agree to our template disclaimer

-Why you need a fitness for work policy
+Why your workplace needs a fitness for work policy

-What your fitness for work policy should cover
+What a fitness for work policy should cover

 Fitness standards

-Clear expectations for arriving fit to perform duties safely.
+Clear expectations that workers arrive and stay fit to perform their duties safely.

 Impairment factors